 Figure 6-10 START DATABASE syntax

-Example

-The following starts the Employees database; the user vivian has DBA or SYSADM privileges.
+The following starts the Employees database; the user vivian has DBA, SYSDBA or SYSADM privileges.

-START DATABASE Employees vivian shuka828
+dmSQL> START DATABASE Employees vivian shuka828;

 6.11 TERMINATE DATABASE

 The TERMINATE DATABASE command shuts down a database so other users cannot connect.
 This command is normally used with client/server databases.
-Only a DBA or a SYSADM may execute the command.
+Only a user with DBA, SYSDBA or SYSADM security privilege may execute the command.

+Figure 6-11 TERMINATE DATABASE syntax

+The following terminates the database on an active connection. dmSQL> TERMINATE DATABASE;

+6.12 UNLOAD

-Figure 6-11 TERMINATE DATABASE syntax C Example The following terminates the database on an active connection.
-TERMINATE DATABASE 6.12 UNLOAD Unload is a tool provided by dmSQL used to transfer the contents of a database to an external text file.
+Unload is a tool provided by dmSQL used to transfer the contents of a database to an external text file.
 After the unload procedure succeeds, dmSQL will produce two text files.
 One stores the script, with extension name s0, to establish the database object and the other stores the BLOB data, with the extension name bn.

 There are eight options for the unload command: unload database, unload table, unload schema, unload data, unload project, unload module, unload procedure, and unload procedure definition.
 Only unload the object that you have the select privilege on.
 For instance, if you have the select privilege on a table, then you can only unload the content of this table.
-Only a DBA or a SYSADM may unload the database.
+Only a user with DBA, SYSDBA or SYSADM security privilege may unload the database.

 To Unload tables with names containing wild cards like the escape character "\", or double quotes on the name.